 Watch a FREE performance by the local dance studio.

 Saturday, April 18th – Beginning Coding Class for Adults

 We’ll use Code Academy to learn the basics.
 Open to adults only.

 Compete against other players in Mario Party on the Nintendo Switch!
 Open to adults and teens!

 WALLA & Friends Film Series – Spring 2020

 In partnership with the West Lafayette Public Library, WALLA (Wabash Area Lifetime Learning Association) hosts regular film showings open to all.
 Films start promptly at 6:30pm and are held in the Walnut and Elm Rooms.

-The current summer film schedule is below:
+The current film information is below:

 Released in 2016